Skip to main content Skip to navigation

 Study abroad

-As part of your Liberal Arts degree, you have the unique opportunity to study abroad for one year at one of our Liberal Arts partners.
+As part of your Liberal Arts degree, you will have the unique opportunity to study abroad for one year at one of our Liberal Arts partners.
 We have exclusive partnerships with specialist Liberal Arts programmes in both Europe and Canada:

 • Concordia University (Montréal, Canada)